-Dr. Melinda Crawford Perttu is an assistant professor of music at Westminster College in New Wilmington, PA where she directs the symphony orchestra, teaches the string pedagogy sequence as well as private violin and viola lessons, and supervises the weekly string master class and string lab.
-She performs as part of the Westminster Faculty Piano Trio and with the Greenville Symphony.
-She received her Ph.D. in music education with an emphasis in string pedagogy from The Ohio State University.
+Dr. Melinda Crawford Perttu is a professor of music at Westminster College in New Wilmington, PA, where she directs the symphony orchestra, teaches the string pedagogy sequence as well as private violin, viola, and Scottish fiddling lessons, and directs Ceòl na Teud, Westminster’s Scottish string ensemble.
+She also performs with the Butler Symphony, the Warren Philharmonic, the Greenville Symphony, and as part of the Westminster Faculty Piano Trio.
+She is a frequently invited clinician for the American String Teachers Association (ASTA) national conferences and for branches of NAfME, the national association for music education.
+Crawford Perttu received her Ph.D. in music education with an emphasis in string pedagogy from The Ohio State University.
 She also holds an M.A. in music education from The Ohio State University and a B.S. in music education from Duquesne University.
-Prior to coming to Westminster, Dr. Crawford Perttu taught in the public schools of Calvert County, Maryland, and Fairfax County, Virginia.
+Prior to coming to Westminster, Crawford Perttu taught in the public schools of Calvert County, Maryland, and Fairfax County, Virginia.